Sensative/vsm-application-documentation/1508685242-MeshComfortSound.vso.md

 At an interval of averageHumidityIntervalMinutes the unit will recalculate the average humidity value.

+The device will do a join attempt if it is not joined and if button is pressed.

+An NFC field can be applied to manually trigger a join attempt

+## Battery Reporting Module

+Battery remaining esimates are measured on a weekly basis.

 ## Daily Rejoin Module

 Should the device not be joined, it will try to rejoin on 24hr interval.

-The device will do a join attempt if it is not joined and if button is pressed.
+The device will always do a LoRaWan join attempt when powered on (which also includes after a restart)

-An NFC field can be applied to manually trigger a join attempt

-## ADR dampening and limiting module

-Adaptive LoRaWan data rate dampening and limiter module, allows to limit both adaptability rate and worst data rate / output power.
-This is intended for fixed-mount devices where radio conditions are not expected to change rapidly.

 The unit will update sound levels only when it is joined.